ncatlab/nlab-content/pages/8019.md

 ## Ordered monoids

-Probably it works just as well to talk of partially ordered [[monoids]], but I haven\'t gotten around to checking this, and I don\'t want to jump to conclusions.
-The characterisation in terms of the positive cone would be more difficult and may not be possible.
+It works just as well to talk of partially ordered [[monoids]], using the same condition of translation invariance.
+Equivalently, this is a thin [[monoidal category]], or a monoidal $(0,1)$-category.

+However, the characterisation in terms of the positive cone probably can\'t be made to work (although I haven\'t checked for certain).

 ## Examples